unicok/go-os/README.md

 The libraries here are not yet implemented.
 Discussion for the interfaces are welcome.

+Note.
+Go-platform will include 1-3 supported implementations of each feature.
+Further community wide features should be contributed to [go-plugins](https://godoc.org/github.com/myodc/go-plugins).

 ## Features
 Each package provides a feature interface that will be pluggable and backed by a number of services.